Alphabet (poetry collection)

 Alphabet is one of the most well-known poems of Inger Christensen, who was broadly considered to be Denmark's most prominent poet.
 The poem was originally published in 1981 in Danish as alfabet.
 An English language translation by Susanna Nied won the American-Scandinavian PEN Translation Prize in 1982.

 Structure

-Alphabet is a systematic poem, in which each of the fourteen sections of the poem is tied to a letter of the alphabet and the number of lines found in each section is dictated by the Fibonacci sequence.
+"Alphabet" is a book-length poem following the tradition of Abecedarian poems, in which each line begins with the next letter of the alphabet sequentially from A through N. Each of the poem's fourteen sections of the poem corresponds to a letter of the alphabet, with line counts following the Fibonacci sequence is dictated by the Fibonacci sequence.
 (The first section, "A", has one line.
 The last section, "N", has 610.)